Family Vacation Activities in Miami, Fla., for Children with Special Needs

 Families traveling with a child on the autism spectrum or with special needs can find plenty to see and do in Miami, Fla.

-Whether your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories that will last a lifetime in Miami.
+Whether your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories that will last a lifetime at these Miami locations and attractions.

 Places to explore in and around Miami:

 The first zoo in Florida to earn a Certified Autism Center designation for having specially trained staff and programs for guests with autism or other sensory disorders, ZooMiami’s 750-acre lush, tropical open-air exhibits feature more than 3,000 animals.
 The zoo plans to create sensory bags for special needs guests with noise-canceling headphones and fidget toys.
 Quiet places are being identified and Zoo Sensory Guides are also in the works.